olga-mir/infra/README.md

 # Connect

-Obtain instanceId.
 At the end of a successful stack deployment InstanceId is printed on the screen.
 It can also be retrieved at any time by running:
 ```bash
 make get-info
 ```

-## From terminal

 ```bash
 aws ssm start-session --target <instance-id>
 ```
 [Session Manager plugin](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html#install-plugin-macos) may be needed to run this command.

-## From console

-Navigate to `AWS Systems Manager` -> `Session Manager` -> `Start Session` and paste in InstanceId.
+To connect from AWS console navigate to `AWS Systems Manager` -> `Session Manager` -> `Start Session` and paste in InstanceId.

 # Cleanup